 The range of examination lights

-LID’s examination lights differ from those of competitors by their sleek lines, the quality of materials used and their high light output.
+LID’s examination lights are Medical Devices Class I. They differ from those of competitors by their sleek lines, the quality of materials used and their high light output.

 We have drawn on all our skill to create these lights that combine technical expertise with design.